Types

 Infotainment:

-USB ports and Bluetooth connectivity standard.
+Multiple USB ports and Bluetooth connectivity across the lineup.

 Driver Assistance:

-Toyota Safety Sense 3.0 is standard, including:
+Toyota Safety Sense 3.0 standard on all trims, includes:

 Pre-Collision System with Pedestrian Detection.